paketo-buildpacks/php/rfcs/0001-restructure.md

 ## Environment Variables

-* `php-dist` buildpack must expose the location of the `php.ini` file through an environment variable available at build and launch.
 * `php-fpm` buildpack must expose the location of the `php-fpm.conf` file through an environment variable available at build and launch.
 * Session handler buildpacks must append to `PHP_INI_SCAN_DIR` to modify the